Star Fleet (video game series): Star Fleet I: The War Begins!

-Starfleet I has a plot and gameplay inspired by the Star Trek games of the late 1960s.
-Starfleet I allows the player to command a United Galactic Alliance spaceship and undertake various missions to defend Earth from the Krellan and Zaldron alien invaders.
+Star Fleet I has a plot and gameplay inspired by the Star Trek games of the late 1960s.
+Star Fleet I allows the player to command a United Galactic Alliance spaceship and undertake various missions to defend Earth from the Krellan and Zaldron alien invaders.

 The version of the game described at Home of the Underdogs is the first official release version by Interstel, after it was incorporated by Trevor Sorensen in 1986.
 It was at this time that Interstel became an affiliated label of Electronic Arts.
 The game itself, however, began selling in 1983 by Cygnus, back when it was still a "garage sale" operation.
 Before being picked up by Electronic Arts, approximately 5,000 games were sold.
 Over 80,000 games were sold after Star Fleet I was distributed by Electronic Arts.

 Empire: Wargame of the Century

 Released after Star Fleet I and before Star Fleet II in 1987 and 1988 by Interstel in the Star Fleet series as "A Star Fleet Planetary Campaign", Empire: Wargame of the Century was developed by Walter Bright who invented the game in the 1970s and Mark Baldwin who later went on to publish a series of sequels Empire Deluxe and Empire II (neither of which were included in the Star Fleet series).
 The game centered on an alternative method of planetary conquest later featured in Star Fleet II (and planned for Star Fleet III) named "Operation Big Brother".
-You played as the general of a Star Fleet Special Planetary Task Force, and, starting by controlling a single city you produce armies, fighter planes and various transport and war ships, with the aim of controlling the entire planet by conquest of all its cities, and destruction of your opponent (or opponents, as the game supported up to 3 human or computer controlled sides), who in turn attempts the same.
+The players control the general of a Star Fleet Special Planetary Task Force, and, starting by controlling a single city the players have to produce armies, fighter planes and various transport and war ships, with the aim of controlling the entire planet by conquest of all its cities, and destruction of player's opponent (or opponents, as the game supported up to 3 human or computer controlled sides), who in turn attempts the same.
 Empire: Wargame of the Century was named Computer Game of the Year for 1988 by Computer Gaming World magazine.
 Over 100,000 games were sold by Interstel and distributed through Electronic Arts.